p-sscrm/p-sscrm.github.io/index.markdown

 </table>
 <br>
 <p>
-The Proactive Software Supply Chain Risk Management (P-SSCRM) Framework results from a unique study of real-world software supply chain risk management initiatives and the union of the controls in ten government and industry documents (standards and frameworks).
+The P-SSCRM Framework is the result of a study of real-world software supply chain risk management initiatives and the union of the controls in ten government and industry documents (standards and frameworks).
 Controls in the P-SSCRM are mapped to one or more of these standards and frameworks.
 We present the model as built directly from these controls and from data observed in real-world software supply chain risk management initiatives from a diverse and global collection of firms through data collected in 2022 and 2023.
+We have conducted interviews based on P-SSCRM at nine software development organizations, as described in <a href="https://arxiv.org/abs/2509.08083">[Williams, Miguez]</a>, which found that the organizations had implemented common security controls and were in the process of adopting controls to guard against the novel attack vectors introduced by software supply chain attacks.

 <br>
 <br>
 <p>